 Spring is on the Way!

-Because the days are already beginning to lengthen and sunlight intensifying, plants will begin to sense this.
-The added benefit of this week’s intense ascending Full Moon further enhances this.
+Because the days are already beginning to very subtly lengthen and sunlight is intensifying, plants will begin to sense this.
+The added benefit of this week’s ascending Full Moon further enhances this.
 Soon early signs of Spring will begin to show in sheltered corners, especially in the warmest regions.

 Watch for the first simple white blossoms of Japanese Plum Prunus salicina, and the very showy and sweetly fragrant Prunus mume, the Japanese Apricot or Chinese Plum also known as Ume (Oo’-may) and the delicate double, fluffy pink or white blooms of the flowering Almonds Prunus triloba and Prunus glandulosa.
 Magnolia stellata and other species; early Aconite and Crocus; Galanthus (Snowdrop), Leucojum (Snowflake) and early Narcissus all start now in warmer corners.
 These are the true heralds that mark the real beginning of Spring in Living Earth time.